Volunteer With Your Kids!

 How to sign up for projects:

 Looking for projects open to the whole family?
 No problem.
 Click here to view instructions on creating and managing a volunteer team for your family.

 Once you've created your family volunteer team, head to the Monthly Project Calendar, expand the “Basic Search and Search Options” bar, choose "Children (under 13)" under “Age of Volunteer," and click “Search” to see only the projects open to that age group.
 From there, you can look at the project titles for specific age requirements (e.g. age 8+, age 12+).
 Note that for each project, the age in the minimum age reflected in the title may require adult accompaniment.

 Click here to download our Youth Volunteer Waiver form, which you'll need to bring for each child when you volunteer together on a *Hands On* Managed project.

 1. Conduct a canned food drive.
 Walk around your neighborhood knocking on doors collecting canned food.
 Then take the food to your local food bank or food collection site.
 A few of options: Oregon Food Bank or Sunshine Division.

 2. Feed the Homeless.
 Make sandwiches and bag lunches of nutritious food.
 Then offer them to homeless people you meet around town.
 A guaranteed heart warmer for all!

-3. Collect Supplies: Spend a few hours collecting and distributing items needed for homeless shelters.
-A couple organizations in need of supplies include: Join, & Transition Projects.
+3. Collect Supplies: Spend a few hours collecting and distributing items needed for shelters that serve people experiencing houselessness.
+A couple organizations in need of supplies include: Join, Good Neighbor Center & Transition Projects.
 Check their websites to find out what is needed now.

 4. Meal Delivery: Teach your children the importance of helping those in need by bringing them along to drop off meals or food baskets to people who cannot easily leave their homes.
 Volunteer with Meals on Wheels or Store to Door.